Choco pie

 A choco pie is a snack cake consisting of two small round layers of cake with marshmallow filling and a chocolate covering.
-The term originated in America but is now also used widely in South Korea, Japan, and its exports, and many other countries as either a brand name or a generic term.
-Names for similar confections in other places include chocolate marshmallow pie, Wagon Wheels, the Japanese angel pie, and moon pie.
+The term originated in the United States but is now also used widely in South Korea, Japan, and countries to which it exports, and many other countries as either a brand name or a generic term.
+Names for similar confections in other places include chocolate marshmallow pie, Wagon Wheels, angel pie (in Japan), and moon pie.

 History

 Variations of the original go back to as far as 1917 in the southern United States.
 In 1929, Chattanooga Bakery created the Moon Pie with marshmallow filling and Graham crackers for local miners in Chattanooga, Tennessee.